 NOTE: During the summer months, students (including those participating in summer programs) are classified as "employees."

 Before a student can be added to payroll, supervisors must complete a Student Employment Authorization form and file it with Payroll.
-Signed forms should be sent to the attention of Rene Baker, Payroll Coordinator, Business Services.
+Signed forms should be sent to the attention of the Student Employment division of Human Resources.

-Supervisors should then advise their students to take appropriate forms of identification as stated on Form 1-9 and a voided check to Business Services (Jackson Court #3) in order to complete employment forms.
+Supervisors should then advise their students to take appropriate forms of identification as stated on Form 1-9 and a voided check to Human Resources (#11 Jackson Court) in order to complete employment forms.

 Students are paid on the 15th of each month for services rendered the previous month.
-Timesheets for those services should be reviewed for accuracy by the supervisor, approved, and forwarded to Rene Baker in Business Services by the 4th of each month.
+Timesheets for those services should be reviewed for accuracy by the supervisor, approved, and forwarded to Human Resources by the 4th of each month.

 Prior to recruiting individuals for summer employment, the principal investigator should determine the hourly wage to be paid to, or on behalf of prospective employees by completing the Compensation Budget Worksheet.
 Unless separately funded by the grant, the college's matching contribution for FICA/Medicare of 7.65% on wages, and non-cash fringe benefits (housing, meals, etc.) must be deducted from the compensation budget.
-Please return the Compensation Budget Worksheet to LuAnne Sledge in Grants and Contracts.
+Please return the Compensation Budget Worksheet to the Grants Accountant in the Office of Grants & Contracts.

-Supervisors should complete a Temporary Employee Authorization Form for each individual employed during the summer months.
-Send the completed form to Diann Cavin in the Human Resources office no later than one week prior to the individual's first day of work.
+Supervisors should complete a New Hire Form for each individual employed during the summer months.
+Send the completed form to the Human Resources office no later than one week prior to the individual's first day of work.